OPEN CALL

 Selection process

-The Volt There team and board will do a legal check on all submissions: we need to check if it really falls within the goals of Volt There and complies with the subsidy rules.
+The Volt There team will do a legal check on all submissions: we need to check if it really falls within the goals of Volt There and complies with the subsidy rules.
 If this is all good, we will decide whether to support the project and with how much funding.
 See more on costs below.

 We aim to give you a decision within two weeks after submitting the proposal.
 The contact person will receive the final decision per email.